 A Memorandum of Understanding has been agreed with the York Co-op detailing the shared objectives and commitments of both parties for the future use of all or part of the land.
-Additionally, a Concept Plan has been developed for the site following a community codesign process, with the work being informed by the broader York CBD revitalisation plan.
+Additionally, a Concept Plan has broader York CBD revitalisation plan.

-We look forward to continuing to work with the York Co-op and the community in energising this prime piece of CBD real estate.
-"2023/24 was a great year for the Shire, with several key projects delivered and community outcomes achieved"
+Co-op and the community in energising this prime piece of CBD real estate.

+"2023/24 was a great year for the Shire, with several kev outcomes the way in which the community embraced the experience and opportunity it provides has been really pleasing.